Networking is a very important tool to use when looking for a job or expanding your business contacts.

-Anytime that someone takes the time to talk with you, grants you an interview or invites you a networking event, you should follow up with a thank you letter.
-Not only is this the courteous thing to do, but it will also help the person to remember you.
+When someone takes the time to speak with you, grants you an interview, or invites you to a networking event, you should send them a thank you note.
+This will not only help you to remain in the memory of that person but also be courteous.

 Networking Letter Tips

 - Keep it brief and too the point.
-Important people are busy people.
-Don’t waste some one's time by including a lot of needless prose.
+It is common for important people to be busy.
+Don’t waste someone’s time with a lot of unnecessary prose.

-- Never send a generic thank you letter.
-Instead, mention something specific about the event or individual.
-If you have 50 notes to send after a networking event, you’re doing it wrong.
+- Never send a generic thank you note.
+Describe the individual or event specifically instead.
+After a networking event, if you have 50 notes to send, you’re doing it wrong.

-- Avoid the temptation to be overly familiar, especially when sending a thank you letter for a job interview.
-The tone of your note should be pleasant and professional.
+- It is important to avoid the temptation to be overly familiar, especially when sending a thank you letter after a job interview.
+Your note should be professional and pleasant.

-- Just as you don't want to sound too familiar when sending a networking letter, you should also try not to sound desperate.
-You should seem confident and provide value to the relationship.
+- In the same way that you should avoid sounding familiar when sending a networking letter, you should also avoid sounding desperate.
+You should appear confident and add value to the relationship.

 - Some people prefer handwritten notes because they give the note a more personal feel.
 Make sure your handwriting is clear.
 Email is a perfectly acceptable method of communication.

 Example 1 Networking Event Dear Name, I wanted to extend a quick thank you for inviting me to (name of networking event).
 In addition to meeting several great contacts, I had a great time at the conference.
 We had a great time chatting about some ideas, and I hope we can get together again.
 We could meet for lunch one day next week.
 Thank you again, and I hope you will keep me in mind for future endeavors.
 I will do the same on my end.
 I'll connect with you on LinkedIn soon so I can help you connect with some of my partners.
 I look forward to speaking with you soon.
 Sincerely, Your Name